If you work a 12-hour or night shift, this guide is going to be a game-changer.

 What you’re REALLY saying is, “But Steve, preparing food ahead of time isn’t a priority for me.”

-Here are 3 easy steps to feed yourself on a graveyard shift:
+Here are 3 easy steps to meal prep on a graveyard shift:

 - Purchase a bunch of chicken breast on Sunday Night (or whatever night you actually have off).
 Cook them on a tray in the oven, ALL of them.
 Put them in separate containers or bags in your fridge.